 “Voter decisions on some ballot measures may affect the state’s budget position,” Jason Sisney, budget director for Assembly Speaker Robert Rivas, said in an Oct.
 22 Substack post.
 “Accordingly, little of the revenue gains identified so far are likely to boost the state budget bottom line.”

-California’s gross domestic product rose by 2.8 percent in the second quarter of 2024 after spiking by 6.3 percent in the first quarter, according to the report.
+California’s gross domestic product (GDP) rose by 2.8 percent in the second quarter of 2024 after spiking by 6.3 percent in the first quarter, according to the report.

 Inflation nationwide dropped slightly in September to 2.4 percent—the lowest level recorded since February 2021, according to the finance department.